Why do I feel both tired and dizzy?

 - leafy green vegetables, such as broccoli and kale

 Anyone with a concussion should get plenty of rest, and avoid mentally taxing activities and alcohol.
-Acetaminophen is recommended, to manage associated headaches.
+Acetaminophen is recommended to manage associated headaches and is available for purchase over the counter or online.

 The best treatments for migraines vary from person to person.
-Some find relief by using over-the-counter painkillers, such as aspirin or ibuprofen.
+Some find relief by using painkillers, such as aspirin or ibuprofen, available for purchase online.
 Others may prefer antinausea medications.
 Prescription medications are also available.

 Avoiding the factors that trigger migraines can help prevent their occurrence.
 These triggers also vary but can include stress, certain foods, and sleeping too much or too little.